chrisdoc/thesis/thesis.md

 GSM consists of a large number of components which are necessary for its operation.
 However, we will only focus on components that are necessary to understand the functionality of our system.
-The overview of a GSM network with GPRS capability is visible in Fig. [fig:GSMNetwork].
+The overview of a GSM network with GPRS capability is visible in Figure [fig:GSMNetwork].
 The various standardized interfaces which are responsible for communication between the components can be seen as well as the different components of the *Radio Access Network* RAN and the *Core Network* CN.
 The RAN